Clear My Record: Clearing low-level criminal records

 Despite all the potential benefit, changing your record is not as straightforward as it seems.
 In fact, only 7 percent of eligible people are able to change their record.
 Code for America is working in select counties to make it easier.

 Most people with a criminal record have convictions in multiple counties.
 Before Clear My Record, it would take 3-6 months per county to clear your record.
-Soon, you will be able to send one application to multiple counties all at once.
+Now, clients can send one application to multiple counties all at once.

-Since Clear My Record has been active, we have already served hundreds of applicants and aim to help thousands by the end of 2016.
+Clear My Record has served thousands of applicants and aims to be in all California counties by the end of 2017.